rizinorg/cutter.re/docs/_sources/building.rst.txt

    rm CMakeCache.txt # the cache may be polluted with unwanted libraries found before cmake -DCMAKE_PREFIX_PATH=/opt/Qt/5.9.1/gcc_64 ..

-* **Radare2's libr_*.so cannot be found when running Cutter**
+* **Rizin's librz_*.so cannot be found when running Cutter**

-   ./Cutter: error while loading shared libraries: libr_lang.so: cannot open shared object file: No such file or directory
+   ./Cutter: error while loading shared libraries: librz_lang.so: cannot open shared object file: No such file or directory

-The exact r2 .so file that cannot be found may vary.
-On some systems, the linker by default uses RUNPATH instead of RPATH which is incompatible with the way r2 is currently compiled.
-It results in some of the r2 libraries not being found when running cutter.
+The exact Rizin .so file that cannot be found may vary.
+On some systems, the linker by default uses RUNPATH instead of RPATH which is incompatible with the way Rizin is currently compiled.
+It results in some of the Rizin libraries not being found when running cutter.
 You can verify if this is the problem by running `ldd ./Cutter`.
-If all the r2 libraries are missing you have a different problem.
+If all the Rizin libraries are missing you have a different problem.
-The workaround is to either add the `--disable-new-dtags` linker flag when compiling Cutter or add the r2 installation path to LD_LIBRARY_PATH environment variable.
+The workaround is to either add the `--disable-new-dtags` linker flag when compiling Cutter or add the Rizin installation path to LD_LIBRARY_PATH environment variable.

 ::